 Have you caught up on The Storage Papers, climbed out of the storage unit, and are now itching for something to fill that void?
 There have been a number of podcast recommendations (mostly, but not all, horror) made by fans on the Facebook group for The Storage Papers.
 We wouldn’t be in your ears if you haven’t been recommended our podcast, so we want to pay it back and share what fans of The Storage Papers have enjoyed.
 The below list was largely built from what Anya Harris from the Facebook group compiled in the fall of 2020 (thanks, Anya – and you can check out their podcast here: Ashy as Harris).
-Special colors are used for other horror podcasts that are with us in the Rusty Quill Network.

 The Witching Hour – Featuring CreepyPod, The Magnus Archives, Neighborly, Nightlight Pod, The Secret of St. Kilda, and Unwell